puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_classes.markdown

     }
 {% endhighlight %}

-> The drawbacks of this approach are:
+The drawbacks of this approach are:

->
-> * It requires 2.x users to install Hiera and `hiera-puppet`.
+* It requires 2.x users to install Hiera and `hiera-puppet`.
-> * It's slower on Puppet 3 --- if you don't set a value in your external data, Puppet will do _two_ searches before falling back to the default value.
+* It's slower on Puppet 3 --- if you don't set a value in your external data, Puppet will do **two** searches before falling back to the default value.

->
-> However, depending on your needs, it can be a useful stopgap until all of your users are off Puppet 2.7.
+However, depending on your needs, it can be a useful stopgap until all of your users are off Puppet 2.7.

->
-> ### Avoid Class Parameters
+### Avoid Class Parameters

->
-> Prior to Puppet 2.6, classes could only request data by reading arbitrary variables outside their local [scope][].
+Prior to Puppet 2.6, classes could only request data by reading arbitrary variables outside their local [scope][].
 It is still possible to design classes like this. **However,** since dynamic scope was removed in Puppet 3, old-style classes can only read **top-scope or node-scope** variables, which makes them less flexible than they were in previous versions.
-Your best options for using old-style classes with Puppet 3 are to use an ENC to set your classes' variables, or to manually insert `$special_variable = hiera('class::special_variable')` calls at top scope in your site manifest.
+Your best options for using old-style classes with Puppet 3 are to either use an ENC to set your classes' variables or manually insert `$special_variable = hiera('class::special_variable')` calls at top scope in your site manifest.